-The Egyptian Museum, the Museum of Egyptian Antiquities, or the Museum of Cairo, all are the different names used to call the great museum located in Tahrir Square in Cairo.
+The Egyptian Museum, the Museum of Egyptian Antiquities, and the Museum of Cairo, all are the different names used to call the great museum located in Tahrir Square in Cairo.
 The Museum is one of the most interesting places to visit in Cairo.
 It was originally established by French Egyptologist August Mariette on the bank of the River Nile at Boulaq in 1857.
 It was then moved to its current location at the distinctive powder-pink mansion in Downtown Cairo in 1897.

 The museum has a collection of around 120,000 items, making it one of the largest museums in the region.
-It shows some of the rarest historical antiques which gives it its reputation as being one of the world’s most incredible exhibition halls.
-With various collections dating back to the prehistoric time, the artefacts and antiques shown at the museum reveal an extensive scenario of the civilization of Egypt.
+It shows some of the rarest historical antiques which give it its reputation as being one of the world’s most incredible exhibition halls.
+With various collections dating back to prehistoric times, the artefacts and antiques shown at the museum reveal an extensive scenario of the civilization of Egypt.
 The museum also holds the record of having the largest collection of Pharaonic antiques in the world.

-The first thing you can see after reaching the museum is different collections and artifacts from the New Kingdom, the period from 1550 to 1069 BC.
+The first thing you can see after reaching the museum is different collections and artefacts from the New Kingdom, the period from 1550 to 1069 BC.
 These include coins, coffins, large statues, tables, and pieces of manuscripts.
-Unfortunately, most of the manuscripts have decayed as a result of aging.
+Unfortunately, most of the manuscripts have decayed as a result of ageing.
 Unlike the manuscripts, the coins have been restored and made of gold, silver, and bronze.
 All these interesting pieces can actually be seen as soon as you pass the security check at the museum’s entrance.
 Then, you can move to the next part of the museum, the first floor.

-The treasures found in the Pharaoh’s tomb include chariots, gloves, jewelry, and the famous Golden Death Mask Tutankhamun.
+The treasures found in the Pharaoh’s tomb include chariots, gloves, jewellery, and the famous Golden Death Mask Tutankhamun.
 Tutankhamun’s tomb contained four gilded shrines nested one inside the other.
 All four of these shrines are on display in the museum.
 Other famous items worth visiting in the museum are Inlaid Diadem with Vulture and Cobra Uraeus.